jloughry/CV/README.md

 The `resetfonts` option is required when used with the Computer Modern fonts which by default are a little too clever with ligatures.
 Remember, the goal here is to make things as easy as possible for keyword filters used by HR.
-CMAP tables can do other useful tricks like transforming curly quotation marks to straight ones on copy to plain text; &#8220;proper quotation marks&#8221; paste into plain text as Unicode, and that can also confuse a straightforward keyword search.
-(It depends on the PDF reader; Adobe Acrobat X doesn't understand ligatures at all but pastes curly quotation marks as unicode characters, but on Mac OS X, the Preview programme gets ligatures right when rendering into plain text.)
+The same CMAP tables can do other useful tricks like transforming curly quotation marks to straight ones on copy to plain text; &#8220;proper quotation marks&#8221; tend to paste into plain text as Unicode, and that can also confuse a straightforward keyword search.
+(It depends on the PDF reader; Adobe Acrobat X doesn't understand ligatures at all but pastes curly quotation marks as unicode characters, but on Mac OS X, the Preview programme gets ligatures right and its search function correctly matches quotation marks whether curly or straight.)

-To make sure `grep` finds my keywords, I altered the default CMAP table that gets compiled into the PDF output, replacing every instance of `<201C>` (Unicode left double quotation mark) and `<201D>` (Unicode right double quotation mark) with `<0022>` (ASCII double quote) and all instances of `<2018>` (Unicode left single quotation mark) and `<2019>` (Unicode right single
+To make sure **grep** finds *all* my keywords, I altered the default CMAP table that gets compiled into the PDF output, replacing every instance of `<201C>` (Unicode left double quotation mark) and `<201D>` (Unicode right double quotation mark) with `<0022>` (ASCII double quote) and all instances of `<2018>` (Unicode left single quotation mark) and `<2019>` (Unicode right single